 Setting the right saddle height is essential for comfort, efficiency and avoiding injury.
-Here we explain why it's important and tell you how best to set your saddle height for the maximum combination of comfort and speed
+We give you two easy methods that will help you to determine the correct saddle height at home

-When it comes to fine-tuning your saddle height, Tomkinson points out: “As with any method, there are other variables that will cause your saddle height to need to be tweaked.
+This method will get you into the correct ball-park.
+When it comes to fine-tuning your saddle height for optimum performance, Tomkinson points out: “As with any method, there are other variables that will cause your saddle height to need to be tweaked.

 “These could include a rider’s flexibility, leg length discrepancy or posture — which could include a number of things such as scoliosis, pelvic instability or medial foot arch collapse.”